kbase/kb_sdk/doc/kb_sdk_complete_module_info.md

 - screenshots

 ##### Name, Icon, Tooltip, Description
 **name:** and **icon:** are explained above.
-You must also add a **tooltip:** as a secondary short description, as well as a **description:** for a more detailed description.
+You must also add a **tooltip:** as a secondary short description.

+The **description:** field is for a more detailed description, as well as including several recommended pieces of information.
+For example, the exemplar Narrative showing the correct use of the SDK method should be linked here.
 If you are wrapping an existing tool, please add links to the open-source repo for that tool in both the **description:** field and the **publications:** field.
 If there is a home page for the tool, please also add a link to that.

 ##### Links and Publications
 Relevant publications, especially if you are wrapping an existing tool, are added with subfields.
 Each publication should start with a "-" on a blank line, followed by the fields **pmid:** for PubMed ID, **display-text:** for the publication (please include the DOI), and a **link:** to the publication.
 Additional entries for tool home pages and open source repos should also be included as **link:** fields.